Wisconsin Lottery Numbers

 |Overall odds of winning a Badger 5 prize are 1 in 6|

 SuperCash! is a super-charged game that offers a top prize of $350,000 every single day!
 Players buy a minimum of two lines for $1 and pick six numbers from 1 to 39.
 A Quick Pick option is also available and takes all the hard work of choosing numbers out of a player's hands.
 To win the six-figure prize, players must match all six numbers drawn.
 There's even a nifty Doubler option that could see the value of your non-jackpot prizes double in an instant.
 A separate drawing is held to determine whether or not a Doubler prize will be on offer for the drawing in question.
 Here's how SuperCash! works:

 |Match 5 of 6||$500||1 in 8,239|

 |Odds of winning any SuperCash prize (without the Doubler) are 1 in 14|

 Wisconsin Lottery also offer other games including Pick 3 and Pick 4.

-Feel like you just can't wait for a drawing to take place?
-Need to test your luck now?
+Feel the need to test your luck now?
 The Wisconsin Lottery offers both scratch tickets and pull tab games for those who want the chance to win big cash prizes right off the bat.
 Scratch tickets cost between $1 and $30 and can offer prizes of up to $1 million!
 The pull tab games cost 50 cents or $1 and offer prizes worth between 50 cents and $200.
 Visit an authorized Wisconsin Lottery retailer today to play these games and see if you have what it takes to land some cash.

 You've done it - you've won a Wisconsin Lottery prize!
 Whether you picked up $10 on a scratch ticket or you've just become the newest Megabucks jackpot winner, here's what you need to know.